2024–25 Svenska Cupen (women)

-The 2024–25 season of the Svenska Cupen is the 43rd season of the Swedish national women's football cup competition.
+The 2024–25 season of the Svenska Cupen was the 43rd season of the Swedish national women's football cup competition.

-Piteå IF are the defending champions, having won their first Svenska Cupen in the 2023–24 season.
+Piteå IF were the defending champions, having won their first Svenska Cupen in the 2023–24 season.

 Hammarby IF defeated IFK Norrköping 2–0 in the final to win their fourth title thanks to a brace by 20-year-old Ellen Wangerheim, the tournament's top scorer.